-Services that are covered for you What you must pay when you get these services Second opinion by another network provider prior to In-Network You will pay the cost-sharing that applies to specialist services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).
-Out-of-Network You will pay the cost-sharing that applies to specialist services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above). • Non-routine dental care (covered services are limited of the jaw or related structures, setting fractures of the facial bones, extraction of teeth to prepare the jaw for treatments of neoplastic cancer disease, or services to covered when provided by a physician) so copay for each Medicare-covered service.
-Prior Authorization may be Out-of-Network 40% coinsurance for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services Second opinion by another network provider prior to surger ry In-Network You will pay the cost-sharing that applies to specialist services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above).
+Out-of-Network You will pay the cost-sharing that applies to specialist services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" above). • Non-routine dental care (covered services are limited to sur of the jaw or related structures, setting fractures of the jaw of facial bones, extraction of teeth to prepare the jaw for radial treatments of neoplastic cancer disease, or services that work covered when provided by a physician) so copay for each Medicare-covered service.
+Prior Authorization may be Out-of-Network 35% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Podiatry services In-Network Covered services include: • Diagnosis and the medical or surgical treatment of in \$45 copay for each Medicare-covered service.
-Diagnosis and the medical or surgical treatment of in diseases of the feet (such as hammer toe or heel spun • Routine foot care for members with certain medical affecting the lower limbs conditions Prior Authorization may be required.
-Out-of-Network 40% coinsurance for each Medicare-covered service.
+Podiatry services In-Network Covered services include: • Diagnosis and the medical or surgical treatment of injuries. \$45 copay for each Medicare-covered service. • Diagnosis and the medical or surgical treatment of injuries diseases of the feet (such as hammer toe or heel spurs). and You pay these amounts until you reach the out-of-pocket maximum. • Routine foot care for members with certain medical conditi affecting the lower limbs ons Prior Authorization may be required.
+Out-of-Network 35% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.

 Services that are covered for you What you must pay when you get these services Prostate cancer screening exams For men age 50 and older, covered services include the following once every 12 months: Digital rectal exam In-Network \$0 copay for each Medicare-covered service.
 Prior Authorization is required.
-Out-of-Network 40% coinsurance for each Medicare-covered service.
+Out-of-Network 35% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prostate Specific Antigen (PSA) test In-Network There is no coinsurance, copayment, or deductible for an annual PSA test.
-Out-of-Network 40% coinsurance for each Medicare-covered service.
+Out-of-Network 35% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prosthetic devices and related supplies In-Network 20% coinsurance for each Devices (other than dental) that replace all or part of a body part or Medicare-covered service. function.
 These include, but are not limited to: colostomy bags and You pay these amounts until supplies directly related to colostomy care, pacemakers, braces, you reach the out-of-pocket prosthetic shoes, artificial limbs, and breast prostheses (including a maximum.
 Prior Authorization may be surgical brassiere after a mastectomy).
 Includes certain supplies required. related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract Out-of-Network removal or cataract surgery - see "Vision Care" later in this section 40% coinsurance for each for more detail.
+Also includes some coverage following cataract Out-of-Network removal or cataract surgery - see "Vision Care" later in this section 35% coinsurance for each for more detail.
 Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.